SergiSvK/discord-bot/README.md

 </p>

 ## Commands
-* !4chan
+* !4chan (forum)
-  - Muestra una imagen de un foro de 4chan.
+  - Show an image of a 4chan forum.
-* !ayuda
+* !help
-  - Muestra una lista de los comandos disponibles.
+  - Displays a list of available commands.
-* !8ball
+* !8ball (question)
-  - Haz una pregunta a la bola mágica.
+  - Ask the magic ball a question.
 * !bot
-  - Información del bot.
+  - Bot information.
-* !botchat
+* !botchat (message)
-  - Habla en nombre del bot.
+  - Speak on behalf of the bot.
 (Admin)
-* !canal
-  - Información del canal donde escribes este comando.
-* !config
+* !channel
-  - Cambiar la configuración del servidor.
-(Admin)
+  - Information of the channel where you write this command.
-* !eliminar
+* !remove (number)
-  - Elimina una cantidad de mensajes del canal.
+  - Remove a number of messages from the channel.
 (Staff)
-* !embed
+* !embed (message)
   - Escribe en un mensaje embebido.
 (Admin)
-* !fortuna
+* !fortune
-  - Abre una galleta de la fortuna.
+  - Open a fortune cookie.
 * !giphy
-  - Muestra gifs random de la página giphy.com.
+  - Show random gifs of the page giphy.com.
 * !minecraft
-  - Estado de minecraft.net, información de servidores, etc.
+  - State of minecraft.net, server information, etc.
-* !nivel
+* !level
-  - Muestra tu nivel y experiencia.
+  - Show your level and experience.
-* !noticia
+* !new (message)
-  - Escribe una noticia en nombre del servidor.
+  - Write a news item on behalf of the server.
 (Admin)
-* !perfil
-  - Muestra tu perfil o el de un miembro.
-* !rango
+* !profile (member)
-  - Añade un rango a tu perfil.
+  - Show your profile or that of a member.
-* !reportar
+* !report (member) (message)
-  - Reporta a un miembro del servidor.
+  - Report a member.
 * !rps
-  - Piedra, papel, tijera, lagarto, spock.
+  - Rock, paper, scissors, lizard, spock.
 * !server
-  - Información sobre el servidor.
+  - Information about the server.
-* !steam
+* !steam (member)
-  - Muestra tu cuenta de steam o de otro miembro.
+  - Show your steam account or another member.
-* !sugerencia
+* !suggerence (message)
-  - Envia una sugerencia.
+  - Send a suggestion
-* !youtube
+* !music (play) (url)
-  - Reproduce música de youtube en un canal de voz.
+  - Play Youtube music on a voice channel.

 ## Requirements
 - Dedicated Server or VPS